Military Medical Research and Development

 Award Procedure

-All invited applications are evaluated by USAMRMC scientists, other Federal agency representatives, outside scientists with diverse expertise, clinicians, consumers, or combinations thereof, using a two-tier review process.
+All invited applications are evaluated by USAMRDC scientists, other Federal agency representatives, outside scientists with diverse expertise, clinicians, consumers, or combinations thereof, using a two-tier review process.
 The first tier is a peer review of applications against criteria stated in each notice of funding opportunity to determine technical merit.
 The second tier is a programmatic review that makes recommendations for funding based on technical merit, military relevance, the specific intent of the funding opportunity, and any other criteria specified in the notice of funding opportunity.
 The best-scoring applications from the first tier of review are not automatically recommended for funding.
 Award amount will be negotiated for those applications recommended for funding.
-Awards depend upon the availability of funding and priorities which USAMRMC determines to exist at the time of award.
+Awards depend upon the availability of funding and priorities which USAMRDC determines to exist at the time of award.
 Only the Grants Officer has the authority to issue awards and obligate funds on behalf of the Federal government.

 Deadlines